xin-huang/gaigar/docs/userguide/lr.md

 # Logistic Regression

-`gaigar` supports logistic regression models for detecting ghost introgressed fragments.
+`gaishi` supports logistic regression models for detecting ghost introgressed fragments.
 To view the subcommand information for logistic regression, users can use:

 ```
-gaigar lr -h
+gaishi lr -h
 ```

 This will show information for four subcommands: